ptichko/ptichko.github.io/_posts/2020-06-10-R-Function-To-Calculate-Summary-Statistics-By-Factor-Levels.md

 ---
 layout: post
-title:  "R Function To Calculate Summary Statistics By Factors"
+title:  "R Function To Calculate Summary Statistics By Factor Levels"
 ---

 # R Function To Calculate Summary Statistics For Each Combination of Factor Levels